peter-schwier/structured-regular-expressions/design/APPLY.md

 ## Line Class

 The Line class modifies the document selection.
 The result is one selection.
-This class implements the [Command] Interface and the [Address] Interface.
+This class implements the [Command], [Address], [ForwardOffsetAddress], and [BackwardOffsetAddress] Interfaces.

 ### Constructor